-• Area-Based Schemes Single Application and Maps 2017 - Questions and Answers.
+Area-Based Schemes Single Application and Map 2019 - Questions and Answers.

-Copies of all booklets are available online at https://www.daera-ni.gov.uk/articles/area-based-schemes-2017-information-and-guidance
+Copies of all booklets are available online at www.daera-ni.gov.uk/articles/area-based-schemes-2019-guidance-and-forms

 It is your responsibility to ensure that you only claim on eligible land and deduct all ineligible areas irrespective of what is indicated on your map.